-Document views: Document Xray Visual Cicero Print Source views: Source IPLD On GitHub: File ~PageRank (rare: 'ShowMe' 1)
+Document views: Document Xray Visual Cicero Print Source views: Source JSON On GitHub: File ~PageRank (rare: 'ShowMe' 1)

 Object Model for DRY Peer-to-Peer Transacting

 - Each person has one or more Personal Data Stores.

 - A Personal Data Store consists of Cmacc "lists" and other files.
 The lists are formatted as files (canonical) or as records in a database, for instance a graph database.

 - The user can manage the lists by adding, deleting, archiving, etc. the files.
 They can use tools such as text editors and git (and GitHub) to collaborate on collections of lists.
 This can be improved by interfaces and apps.

 - Transactions are done by creating and synchronizing some new lists across the Personal Data Stores of the participants.
 This can be done by any method satisfactory to the participants.
 Some possibilities include git-based repos for the particular transactions, file attachments to emails, or sharing a server.

 - A preferred way to synchronize is to exchange lists via payment systems, where signature and transfer of value is handled by the payment system.
 Payment systems give receipts which have key=values that can be used to record and reference lists.
 More advanced payment systems such as blockchains may automate transaction flows and conditions.

 - In many circumstances, participants will not need to retain all of the details of a transaction.
 By automating access and using hashes to allow post-hoc verification, Personal Data Stores can make a "DRY" transaction system - where each element of data has a canonical source and all uses of that data consist of copies of the necessary portions that are discarded as soon as no longer needed.